bossanova808/CommerceRegisterOnCheckout/README.md

 CROC offers an event on the completion of succesful user registration `onRegisterComplete`.

-The event paramters are the Order and User models.
+The event parameters are the Order and User models.

 You can listen and act on this event if needed, e.g.: